 However, I’ve noticed an interesting thing happening in the last few years: as record sales (and therefore producer royalties) continue to decline, many producers are suddenly calling themselves songwriters.
 In some cases, it’s justified: I know a lot of producers that are also talented writers, and who sit down with the artists they record and help them take the songwriting to the next level.
 They might help write lyrics, add entire parts to the song, suggest structural changes, or change the chords and melodies.

-If the producer is indeed a co-writer, they would be entitled to portion of the songwriting copyright, for the length of the copyright (the life of the writers plus 50 years in Canada).
-Once a songwriter, he or she will always be a songwriter of that song, likely for a hundred years or more.
+If the producer is indeed a co-writer, they would be entitled to portion of the songwriting copyright, for the length of the copyright.
+Once the producer is a songwriter, he or she will always be a songwriter of that song, likely for a hundred years or more.
 They will be entitled to revenue from radio play, use of the song on television, at sports games, and any other time the song is performed…for decades.

 Giving up songwriting is a big deal, and a much deeper commitment than giving up points on the record.
 See my article on The Two Copyrights in a Song for a more in-depth comparison.